-Figure 5.4 | Journey to Work Mode Share
+Figure 5.4 | Journey to Work Mode Share Victorville to San Bernardino Sub-Corridor

 Source: ACS 2017, 5-year estimates

 Except for individuals who work at home, nearly 95 percent of the workers in the sub-corridor must find a way to travel to their jobs each workday.
 Their choice of transportation mode, departure time, trip origin, and destination all play key roles in determining door-to-door travel time.
 The collective result of these daily decisions is reflected in the commute times for the sub-corridor.
 Nearly 54 percent of all workers commute less than 30 minutes to work.
 28 percent commute 30 to 60 minutes, 18 percent commute over one hour.